National Southwestern Associated University: History

 By summer 1937, the Imperial Japanese Army had bombed Nankai University to the ground in Tianjin and occupied areas including the campuses of two of the country's leading universities in Beijing: Peking University and Tsinghua University.
 These three universities, which were some of the country's most prestigious, modern institutions of higher learning and research, with the agreement of those who led the institutions — men of high standing who had been educated abroad — retreated to Changsha, the capital city of Hunan province (about 900 miles away from Beijing) to unite.
 By the middle of December 1937, many students had to leave to fight the Japanese when the city of Nanjing fell to enemy forces.

 As the Japanese forces were gaining more territory, they bombed Changsha in February 1938.
 The 800 staff faculty and students who were left had to flee and made the 1,000 mile journey to Kunming, capital of Yunnan province in China's remote and mountainous southwest.
-It was here that the National Southwest Associated University (commonly known as 'Lianda') was formed.
+It was here that the National Southwestern Associated University (commonly known as 'Lianda') was formed.
 In these extraordinary wartime circumstances for eight years, staff, professors and students had to survive and operate in makeshift quarters that were subjected to sporadic bombing campaigns by the Imperial Japanese forces.
 There were dire shortages of food, equipment, books, clothing and other essential needs, but they managed to conduct the running of a modern university.
-Over those years of war (1937-1945), Lianda became famous nationwide for having and producing many of China's most prominent scientists and intellectuals, including the Nobel Prize laureates Yang Chen-Ning and Tsung-Dao Lee.